MingzhenAo/Constraint-Programming/README.md

 * interface

   A file save some interfaces that will be used for some solvers.
-* start, junior, expert, master and wizard

-  The names represent different difficulties.
-Each of them contains 24 files that name as model1, model2 and so on.
-  For each of these files, there are correspondings Minizinc (.mzn) file, Flatzinc (.fzn) file, (.ozn) file and other 9 log files to log the result of each solver.
-  The Flatzinc file is a bridge for the Minizinc to connect with other solvers.
-And the (.ozn) file is a byproduct in the process of transferring Minizinc file to Flatzinc file, it can be deleted after Flatzinc has been created.

 ## Zig Zag Puzzler
 All the experiments and corresponding scripts about Zig Zag Puzzler has been stored in it.
 ## Formalities